gloveboxes/Azure-Sphere-Learning-Path/docs/docs_vs_code_iot_central/Lab_3_Control_Device_with_Device_Twins/README.md

 ![](resources/avnet-azure-sphere.jpg)

-1. The RGB LED5 will start to blink.
-In the next section, you will be setting the desired temperature which will determine the RGB LED colour.
-2. LED4 will turn yellow when connected to Azure.
+1. The WLAN LED will blink every 5 seconds when connected to Azure.
-3. LED3 will blink when telemetry is sent to IoT Central
-4. Press **Button A** or **Button B** on the device to change the blink rate of LED5 and to update the **Actual Temperature** Device twin property in IoT Central.
+1. The RGB LED will turn red if the measured temperature is less than the desired temperature, blue if the measured temperature is greater than the desired temperature and green if the measured temperature is the same as the desired temperature.

 ### Seeed Studio Azure Sphere MT3620 Development Kit

 ![](resources/seeed-studio-azure-sphere-rdb.jpg)

-1. The RGB LED 1 will start to blink.
-In the next section, you will be setting the desired temperature which will determine the RGB LED colour.
-2. The network LED will turn red when connected to Azure.
+1. The WLAN LED will blink every 5 seconds when connected to Azure.
-3. LED 4 will blink blue when telemetry is sent to IoT Central
-4. Press **Button A** or **Button B** on the device to change the blink rate of RGB LED 1 and to update the **Actual Temperature** Device twin property in IoT Central.
+1. The RGB LED will turn red if the measured temperature is less than the desired temperature, blue if the measured temperature is greater than the desired temperature and green if the measured temperature is the same as the desired temperature.

 ### Seeed Studio MT3620 Mini Dev Board

 ![](resources/seeed-studio-azure-sphere-mini.png)

-1. The green LED closest to the USB connector will start to blink
+1. The User LED will blink every 5 seconds when connected to Azure.
-2. Given this device has no builtin buttons then virtual **Button A** and **Button B** presses will be generated every 10 seconds.
-The blink rate will change and the **Actual Temperature** Device twin property in IoT Central will be updated.

 ---